top of page

 Hartz Mountains National Park

-Lake Esperance is in the Hartz Mountains National Park.
+The Lake Esperance walk in Hartz Mountains National Park is a short but rewarding trail through Tasmania’s alpine wilderness.
+Winding through button grass plains and ancient forests, the walk leads to the tranquil Lake Esperance, framed by rugged peaks and often mirrored by the still water.
 This 3.5-kilometre return walk is one of Tasmania's 60 Great Short Walks.
 The Lake is actually a tarn created by a glacier in the Alpine Highlands.
 Its crystal-clear waters are spectacularly beautiful.

 It is one of the tallest waterfalls in Tasmania and plunges 114 metres down the rock face.
 The walk to the viewing platform at the base of the falls is 5.2 kilometres and takes about 3 hours.
 Take care as the track is rocky and slippery in places.